binwiederhier/ntfy/docs/known-issues.md

 This causes ntfy to not automatically subscribe to web push, and requires you to go to the ntfy Settings page to enable it manually.

-## Safari does not play sounds for web push notifications
-Safari does not support playing sounds for web push notifications, and treats them all as silent.
-This will be fixed with iOS 17 / Safari 17, which will be released later in 2023.

 ## PWA on iOS sometimes crashes with an IndexedDB error (see [#787](https://github.com/binwiederhier/ntfy/issues/787))
 When resuming the installed PWA from the background, it sometimes crashes with an error from IndexedDB/Dexie, due to a [WebKit bug]( https://bugs.webkit.org/show_bug.cgi?id=197050).
 A reload will fix it until a permanent fix is found.